elliot-winch/VRControlWheel/README.md

 The Control Wheel is a circular, segmented action selector.
 It is especially useful for VR, where button inputs are limited and non-diegetic UI is more appropriate.

 You can attach the ControlWheel component to any GameObject.
 It can be controlled by another, more user-specific script by calling:
- - 	AddControlWheelAction / AddControlWheelActions		(one / mant ControlWheelSegments)
+ - 	AddControlWheelAction / AddControlWheelActions		(one / many ControlWheelSegments)
  -  RemoveControlWheelAction							            (string name)
  -  DisplayControlWheel									              ()
  -  HideControlWheel									                ()